 Students wishing to continue with their education beyond CPCC have a variety of educational options.
 In the Charlotte, NC area, several universities offer Bachelors and Masters degree in Criminal Justice and related fields.
-Students who have earned a AAS Degree in Criminal Justice from Central Piedmont Community College can often be admitted to four year programs as Junior and/or receive credit for courses taken at CPCC.
+Students who have earned a AAS Degree in Criminal Justice from Central Piedmont Community College can receive credit for courses taken at CPCC.
+Students should be aware that not all course work may transfer.

 - The University of North Carolina at Charlotte (UNCC).
 UNCC offers both a Bachelors Degree and a Masters Degree in Criminal Justice.